 Booking: +63 919 476 6385 | (032) 511 2499 | email@example.com

-Asian Belgian Resort – Asian Belgian Resort sits on a rock cliff with stunning view of the ocean and easy access to the underwater wonders below it.
+Asian Belgian Resort – Asian Belgian Resort sits on a rock cliff with awesome view of the ocean and easy access to the underwater wonders below it.

-Online Booking: www.Agoda.com/AsianBelgianResort (click to view latest rates)
+Online Booking: www.Agoda.com/AsianBelgianResort (click to view the latest rates)

 Things to Do in Moalboal

-Snorkeling – Witness the wonders below the water of Moalboal.
-Corals are protected and so with the other marine life which depend on it.
+Snorkeling at Talisay Point – Witness the wonders below the water of Moalboal.
+Corals are protected, and so with the other marine organisms that depend on it.
 Make sure you do your part in protecting them as well.
-No touching and stepping on the corals.
+No touching and stepping on the corals, please!

-Beach Bumming – You can simply go swimming in the shallow water or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.
+Beach Bumming – You can simply go swimming on the shallow water or just feel the sand and the heat along Panagsama Beach in Basdiot or Whitebeach in Basdaku.

-Gracing the Sunset – Moalboal is one of Philippine beach fronts that faces the sunset.
+Gracing the Sunset – Moalboal is one of the Philippine beachfronts that face the sunset.
 See how the sky bursts in colors as the sun disappears from the horizon.